edvler/yii2-adldap-module/readme.md

 				// does not need to be an actual admin account.
 				'admin_username'        => 'username_ldap_access',
 				'admin_password'        => 'password_ldap_access!',

+                                // To enable SSL/TLS read the docs/SSL_TLS_AD.md and uncomment
+                                // the variables below
+                                //'port' => 636,
+                                //'use_ssl' => true,
+                                //'use_tls' => true,
 			    ]
 			],

 			/*
 			 * Another Provider
-			 * You don't have to another provider if you don't need it.
+			 * You don't have to define another provider if you don't need it.
 It's just an example.
 			 *
 			 * You can get the provider with:
 			 * or with $provider = \Yii::$app->ad->getProvider('another_provider');